DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/10/04 v0.700**
+ * NEW - You can now use your hardware back button on Android to go back to previous are on map tab
  * NEW - Added location indicator at map tab, you can see previous location at top of back button, hopfully will be less confusing for new players
  * NEW - Merged tons of contributed words from words.json
  * UPDATE - Added new words to translate in translation configs